Sawfly: Life cycle and reproduction

 The majority of sawfly species produce a single generation per year, but others may only have one generation every two years.
-Most sawflies are also female, making males rare.
+Most sawflies are female, making males rare.

 Relationship with humans

 Sawflies are major economic pests of forestry.
 Species in the Diprionidae, such as the pine sawflies, Diprion pini and Neodiprion sertifer, cause serious damage to pines in regions such as Scandinavia.
 D. pini larvae defoliated 500,000 ha in the largest outbreak in Finland, between 1998 and 2001.
 Up to 75% of the trees may die after such outbreaks, as D. pini can remove all the leaves late in the growing season, leaving the trees too weak to survive the winter.
 Little damage to trees only occurs when the tree is large or when there is minimal presence of larvae.
 Eucalyptus trees can regenerate quickly from damage inflicted by the larvae; however, they can be substantially damaged from outbreaks, especially if they are young.
 The trees can be defoliated completely and may cause "dieback", stunting or even death.

 Sawflies are serious pests in horticulture.
 Different species prefer different host plants, often being specific to a family or genus of hosts.
 For example, Iris sawfly larvae, emerging in summer, can quickly defoliate species of Iris including the yellow flag and other freshwater species.
 Similarly the rose sawflies, Arge pagana and A. ochropus, defoliate rose bushes.

 The giant woodwasp or horntail, Urocerus gigas, has a long ovipositor, which with its black and yellow colouration make it a good mimic of a hornet.
 Despite the alarming appearance, the insect cannot sting.
 The eggs are laid in the wood of conifers such as Douglas fir, pine, spruce, and larch.
 The larvae eat tunnels in the wood, causing economic damage.

 Alternative measures to control sawflies can be taken.
-Mechanical methods include removing larvae from trees and killing them by squishing or dropping them into boiling water or kerosene, although this is not practical in plantations.
-Predators can also be used to eliminate larvae, as well as parasites which have been previously used in control programs.
-Small trees can be sprayed with a number of chemicals, including maldison, dimethoate and carbaryl, if removing larvae from trees is not effective enough.
+Small-scale, mechanical methods include visually confirming larval presence on a plant and subsequently removing them, either by pruning damaged leaves or removing the larvae from the leaves they are on.
+Larvae typically try to remain hidden on the underside of foliage.
+Upon removing larvae and/or the affected leaves from plants, they may be dispatched by squishing, or, alternatively, the cut leaves with larvae still attached may be fed to birds; if larger animals do not prey upon them, other insects will.
+However, this is not practical or useful for some, thus the larvae can be quickly dispatched by simply dropping foliage into a vessel of plain or saltwater, diluted hydrogen peroxide or isopropyl alcohol, insecticidal soap, or other garden chemical.
+In large-scale, industrial settings, where beneficial insect predators can also be used to eliminate larvae, as well as parasites, which have both been previously used in control programs.
+Small trees can be sprayed with a number of chemicals, including maldison, dimethoate, carbaryl, imidacloprid, etc., if removing larvae from trees is not effective enough.